 The basics of patterning, board games, and primary colors existing in mythology, cathedrals or subway trams add fodder for these distillations, and the reader can watch the unfolding, the reformation of one human amongst many in a sea of souls with growing pains.

 Azalea Hazelwood (r)evolves around the practicality of DIY living and spends her time contributing to sustainable community infrastructures.
-Her vivid poetry tugs upon innocence and complexity, creating a unique, multi-dimensional voice in a paperbound world.
+Her vivid poetry tugs upon complexity, creating a unique, multi-dimensional voice in a paperbound world.
 Azalea desires to see the digital age meld seamlessly with the antiqued, time-honored traditions of the literary world.
 And it’s easy to imagine such a space through Azalea’s poetry, where both can act in accord and in turn promote the power of the spoken and written word.
 She shares her poetry with sporadic and passionate performances where sidewalks begin and at open mic scenes across the United States.